oswaldbeer7/waf/README.md

 NEXT_PUBLIC_API_URL=http://localhost:8080

 # Note: The installation scripts will automatically detect your server IP
-# and display the correct URLs during installation
+# and update NEXT_PUBLIC_API_URL in the .env file during installation

 # Security (Change these!)
 ADMIN_USERNAME=admin